ajaggapa/deploy-konflux-operator/readme.md

 ### Error Handling

-The script validates and exits immediately on errors:
+The script validates and handles errors intelligently:

+**Pre-deployment Validation** (exits immediately):
 - ✅ All required commands installed (`oc`, `opm`, `jq`, `podman`)
 - ✅ Authentication files exist and contain valid JSON
 - ✅ Cluster connectivity
+- ✅ All operator names are valid
 - ✅ Registry authentication succeeds
 - ✅ Image mirroring operations complete
-- ✅ Kubernetes resource creation succeeds
+- ✅ IDMS creation succeeds

+**Operator Deployment** (continues on failure when deploying multiple operators):
+- ✅ If one operator fails, script continues with remaining operators
+- ✅ Tracks successful and failed deployments separately
+- ✅ Provides deployment summary at the end
+- ✅ Exits with code 1 if any operators failed

 All errors show descriptive messages to stderr.